 Playing the piano is fun.
-Making music together with people singing and playing guitar is even more fun.
+Playing piano together with people singing and playing guitar is even more fun.

 Piano, Voice, Guitar